tradewcs/save/README.md

-This is saved config files of tradewcs -_-
+Those are saved config files of tradewcs -_-